 What is KPI in observability?

-What are the 4 signals of observability?
+What are the different types of observability?

 What are the 5 C's of data governance?

-What are the 7 types of data quality?
+What are the popular data observability tools?